ethereum/EIPs/EIPS/eip-versioning-scheme-for-eips.md

 EIP specifications often receive increasing modifications as more people review them, which is generally the case as client teams start implementing the specifications and the community gains a better understanding of their interaction with the rest of the protocol.
 These changes can be difficult to track.
 In particular, as EVM reference tests are often not maintained (and generally not released) by client teams or the EIP's authors, it can be difficult to ascertain whether a release of reference tests (for example from ethereum/tests or ethereum/execution-spec-tests) is sufficient, or even valid, to test the latest version of an EIP's specifications or the specification as currently implemented by a client.

-This EIP proposes a semantic versioning scheme for the Specification section and an addition of a CHANGELOG section for EIPs that allows the community to easily track changes, their impact on current client implementations and reference tests and maintain a clear history.
+This EIP proposes a semantic versioning scheme for the Specification section and an addition of a CHANGELOG section for EIPs that allows the community to easily track changes, their impact on current client and test implementations and maintain a clear history.

 ## Specification